wingify/vwo-fme-go-sdk/README.md

 // Create the user context map userContext := map[string]interface{}{
-  "userId":          "user_id",
+  "id": "user_id",
-  "customVariables": customVariables, // pass customVariables if using customVariables pre-segmentation "userAgent":       "visitor_user_agent", "ipAddress":       "visitor_ip_address",
+  "customVariables": customVariables, // pass customVariables if using customVariables pre-segmentation "userAgent": "visitor_user_agent",
+  "ipAddress": "visitor_ip_address",
 }

 // get flag to check if feature is Enabled for the user